 A challenging circuit of contrasting halves centred around the picturesque Loch Venachar.
 The first part is quiet road-riding along the Invertrossachs Road (NCN7) and a section along the loch shore.
 The second half is challenging off-roading on the Great Trossachs Path contouring through the landscape high above the loch.
 Starts and ends Callander.

 At the eastern end of Callander Meadows car park, find the NCN7 marker post and pass St. Kessog’s Mound.
 Turn right onto the A81, over the River Teith and up to a small roundabout.
 Turn right on Invertrossachs Road, the next 7.2km follows the quiet rural road shared with NCN7.
-At the obvious metal gate (blue Sustrans sign) turn right and follow the loch side path with distant views of the pyramidal Ben A’an (461m).
+At the obvious metal gate (blue Sustrans sign) turn right and follow the loch side path with distant views of Ben A’an’s (461m) stunning summit pyramid.

-Quality local refreshments are available at Brig O’ Turk.
+Quality local refreshments are available at Brig o’ Turk (at a pub and tea room – limited opening hours out of season).
 Callander is well served with supermarkets, cafes, restaurants and accommodation.